CartesianXR7/scout-vision/README.md

 1. **Build fails with "out of memory"**
   - Use `cargo build` instead of `cargo build --release`
   - Add swap space: `sudo dphys-swapfile swapsize 2048`
-  - Consider cross-compilation from a more powerful machine

 2. **Camera not detected**
   - Enable camera: `sudo raspi-config` → Interface Options → Camera